An ADMM Based Framework for AutoML Pipeline Configuration: An Optimization Perspective to AutoML

-\textbf{AutoML with black-box constraints.} With the increasing adoption and promising future of AutoML, the above formulation may not be sufficient.
+\textbf{AutoML with black-box constraints.} With the increasing adoption of AutoML, the formulation \eqref{eq: prob0} {may not be} sufficient.
 AutoML may need to find ML pipelines with high predictive performance (low loss) that also {\em explicitly satisfy} application specific {\em constraints}.
 Deployment constraints may require the pipeline to have prediction latency or size in memory below some threshold (latency $\leq 10 \mu\mbox{s}$, memory $\leq 100$MB).
-Business specific constraints may desire pipelines with low overall classification error and an explicit upper bound on the false positive rate (FPR) -- in a loan default risk application, a FP can lead to loan denial to an eligible candidate, which may violate the regulatory requirement.
-In the quest for {\em fair} AI, regulatory constraints may explicitly require the ML pipeline to be above some predefined fairness threshold \citep{friedler2019comparative}.
-Furthermore, many applications even have very domain specific metric(s) with corresponding constraints -- custom metrics are common in Kaggle competitions.
-We incorporate such requirements by extending our AutoML formulation \eqref{eq: prob0} to include $M$ {\em black-box constraints}: { } These functions have no analytic form with respect to $(\bz, \btheta)$, making them different from the constraints in problem \eqref{eq: prob0}.
-In practice, these black-box constraints are satisfied almost manually -- AutoML is used to generate a pipeline with high predictive performance; the constraint satisfaction is checked post-hoc.
-Upon failing to satisfy these black-box constraints, AutoML is invoked again (often with some additional user inputs), and this process is repeated until all the black-box constraints are satisfied; detecting and handling infeasibility is even harder.
-An alternative approach is to incorporate these constraints into the black-box objective with some penalty function $p(\cdot)$, where the new objective becomes $f + \sum_i p(g_i, \epsilon_i)$ or $f \cdot \prod_i p(g_i, \epsilon_i)$.
-However, these schemes are very sensitive to the choice of the penalty function and do not guarantee finding a feasible solution.
+Business specific constraints may desire pipelines with low overall classification error and an explicit upper bound on the false positive rate -- in a loan default risk application, false positives leads to loan denials to eligible candidates, which may violate regulatory requirements.
+In the quest for {\em fair} AI, regulators may explicitly require the ML pipeline to be above some predefined fairness threshold \citep{friedler2019comparative}.
+Furthermore, many applications have very domain specific metric(s) with corresponding constraints -- custom metrics are common in Kaggle competitions.
+We incorporate such requirements by extending AutoML formulation \eqref{eq: prob0} to include $M$ {\em black-box constraints}: { } These functions have no analytic form with respect to $(\bz, \btheta)$, in constrast to the analytic constraints in problem \eqref{eq: prob0}.
+One approach is to incorporate these constraints into the black-box objective with a penalty function $p$, where the new objective becomes $f + \sum_i p(g_i, \epsilon_i)$ or $f \cdot \prod_i p(g_i, \epsilon_i)$.
+However, these schemes are very sensitive to the choice of the penalty function and do not guarantee feasible solutions.